albar965/albar965.github.io/littlenavmap-faq.md

 Data sources limit this functionality and it depends on the selected navdata source in menu `Scenery Library`:

 * Navigraph only: This has only limited administrative airport information.
 Only airport name (`Frankfurt am Main`), ICAO code (`EDDF`), ICAO region (`ED`) and area code (`EUR`) are available.
-* All other modes: The completeness of administrative information depends on the airport.
+* All other modes: The completeness of administrative information depends on the airport and simulator.
 Administrative data (State, City, etc.) is often missing for X-Plane airports.
 Country information is completely missing in MSFS.

 #### Airport runway numbers don't match the runway numbers for procedures [**▲**](#top) [🔗](#runway-mismatch) {#runway-mismatch}

 This depends on the scenery mode as set in the menu `Scenery Library` -&gt; `Navigraph`.
 The default is to use the flight simulator scenery for runways and ILS and the Navigraph database for all airspaces, airways and all other navaids.

 Runways are named by the magnetic direction which changes over the years.
 This results in airports renaming their runways from time to time.
 Therefore, mismatches between old airports, be it stock or add-on, can happen.

+See [Little Navmap User Manual - Runway Mismatches between Simulator and Navigation Data](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/SEARCHPROCS.html#runway-mismatches-between-simulator-and-navigation-data) for more information.

 It's neither a _Little Navmap_ nor Navigraph issue.
 It is an unavoidable real world issue where simulator scenery or airports are not updated as fast as the real world airports.